 CM: This is an artificial bait.
-It's made of stainless steel in its polishing.
+It's made of stainless steel and it's polished.

-NS: When they first made it, did they just take a regular spoon and carved it?
+NS: When they first made them, they just took a regular spoon and carved it?
 Is that how it got the name?

 CM: Oh, no. It's called a spoon.
 I don't know how it got the name because it's shaped somewhat like a spoon.
 But it's made in the press.
-The stainless steel has to be shaped in a certain way and the hook put on, so on and so forth.
+The stainless steel has to be shaped in a certain way, and the hook put on, and so on and so forth.
 Well, anyway, he designed this particular spoon that looks somewhat like a Huntington Drone.
-So, he gave me two of them and when he came back north, he said, "Carmine, try these out.
+So, he gave me two of them, and when he came back north, he said, "Carm, try these out.
 See how you like them."
-I'd use them and they were terrific.
+I'd use them, and they were terrific.
 They were the first artificial lures that I ever used in my life.
 So, I tried to get in touch with him, but I could never seem to find him.
 Well, years later, when I went back to Florida, I went to the company that made them.
-I said, "Blair Wood used to work here and he designed the spoon."
-I said, "He gave me two and they are really terrifically good."
+I said, "(Blair Wood?) used to work here, and he designed the spoon."
+I said, "He gave me two, and they are really terrific lures."
 The man said, the owner of the company, "We don't make them anymore."
 So, I said, "Well, that's odd."
 I said, "I never had anything better.
 They've worked so great.
 I went hundreds of miles out of my way to come over here and buy your spoons."
-So, he said, "When you're in business, you're in business to make money."
-He said, "When they go fishing in Florida, sports fishermen, they buy \$2, \$3, \$4 worth of bait.
+So, he said, "Listen, when you're in business, you're in business to make money."
+He said, "When they go fishing in Florida, sports fishermen, they buy two, three, four dollars' worth of bait.
 At the end of the day, they throw the bait away.
 But they buy a spoon for two bucks.
-The spoon is going to last forever."
+The spoon is got to last forever."
 He says, "How in the world can I make any money out of them?"
-So, I said, "Excuse me.
-I sympathize with you.
+So, I said, "Gee, I sympathize with you.
 But is there any possibility of me getting any?
 Have you got a couple of old ones around?"
-So, he said, "If you go down the cellar, there's an old box, so dusty, and it's full of rejects."
+So, he said, "If you go down the cellar, there's an old box; it's all dusty, and it's full of rejects."
 He said, "Pick out what you want for a buck apiece." [laughter]

-NS: He still charged you and he was going to throw them away? [laughter]
+NS: He still charged you, and he was going to throw them away? [laughter]